danielbentes/BMAD-METHOD/bmad-agent/tasks/core-dump.md

 ### 4. Capture Current Project State

-- **Project Progress**: Where the project stands after this session
+- **Project Progress**: Where the project stands after this context
 - **Current Issues**: Any blockers or problems that need resolution
 - **Next Logical Steps**: What would be the natural next actions to take